brianonn/elm-life/README.md

 Game of Life grid to a random placement of cells.
 When the game is running, the \[Reset] buttons will become a \[Restart] button.
 Pressing this \[Restart] button will immediately Reset and Restart the game.

+When the game is stopped, the \[Step] button will activate.
+It is greyed out while the game is running.
+You can use the \[Step] button to single step to the next generation.

 The generation counter is at the bottom of the page.

+## Cleaning up
+The command `make clean` will remove any built files from the local repository.